LordZeuss/switch-merge-utility/README.md

 Current supported operating system(s):

 * MacOS (Silicon)
+* Linux

-**NOTE: There will be Windows & Linux builds pushed this week.
+**NOTE: There will be a Windows build pushed this week.
 Working out the kinks**

 ---